[ English | Español | Pyccκuú ]

 dll2def c:\windows\system32\kernel32.dll

-We've got a file named kernel32.def with all of the KERNEL32.DLL functions already listed!
-The implib.inc reference contains the full path name (only if implib.inc is located in the same directory as dll2def.exe), so that you can move the file to any place you want without having to update the implib.inc location.
-Every symbol definition starts with a couple of comments, i.e.:
+We've got a file named kernel32.def listing all the KERNEL32.DLL functions.
+The reference to implib.inc (32-bit DLL) or implib64.inc (64-bit DLL) contains the full path name if the inc-file is located in the same directory as dll2def.exe, so that you can move the def-file to any location without having to update the inc-file path.
+Every symbol definition starts with some comments, for example:

 ; -> NTDLL.RtlAddVectoredExceptionHandler